 While disputes can still arise, if they wind up in court, the digital tools more accurately reflect the true records that can lead to a courtroom win.

-If you anticipate an escalation of a dispute, make sure that you loop in your construction law mediation/arbitration at an early juncture.
+If you anticipate an escalation of a dispute, make sure that you loop in your construction law attorneys at an early juncture.
 That can result in a negotiated settlement or dispute mediation that might ultimately keep your case from costly and time-consuming litigation.

 Having clear and concise contracts in force between you and the clients is another good way to prevent scope creep from dragging you into murky legal areas.
 The bottom line is that unless it is stipulated in the contract, it is not required to accommodate your client’s demands.